scabini/COmplexVID-19/README.md

 The main script to perform an experiment is "run.py"
    * Runs the dynamic network in parallel, where each thread is a different iteration (with a different random seed).
 The final results are the average between iterations.
 On this code we set 10 iterations; on the paper, 100 iterations where performed for better statistical results.
    * The script has several parameters that should be manually adjusted according to the society one wants to model.
-The comments should guid you.
+The comments (in portuguese) should guid you.

 Libraries used: